Tasco (company)

-Tasco (also known as Tasco Worldwide) sells consumer telescopes.
+Tasco (also known as Tasco Worldwide) is a company which sells consumer telescopes.
 Tasco mainly imports telescopes for amateur astronomers but has expanded into other optical products, such as spotting scopes, microscopes, binoculars, telescopic sights, and other rifle accessories.
 Tasco sells via retail stores, catalogs, and online retailers.
 Tasco is based in Miramar, Florida.
 George Rosenfield founded the firm as the Tanross Supply Company in 1954.
 It started as a distributor of fishing tackle and hardware.
 The name was later shortened to Tasco as its offerings expanded to include binoculars and eyepieces.

 Products

 Telescopes

 Tasco's telescopes have a reputation as entry-level equipment.
 It is one of several companies advertising their products based on claims of high magnification, far beyond any attainable usable magnification.
-Tasco's telescopes tend to be referred to as "department store telescopes" and low-cost instruments targeted at impulse buyers.
+Tasco's telescopes tend to be referred to as "department store telescopes."
+They are generally considered low-cost instruments that appeal to impulse buyers.